 2. Efficiency Over Perfection

 Teach your players that mistakes are a natural part of sports, they’re going to happen.
 There are going to be moments when someone is wide open, and they still miss.
 No one is perfect, so instead of focusing on the mistake, focus on the recovery and reward players for successful rebounds.
 So they missed a catch, did they hustle?
 Work to reclaim the ball?
-Give praise for a good recovery, because mistakes are unavoidable, but how we react to them is in our control.
+Give praise for a good recovery because mistakes are unavoidable, but how we react to them is in our control.
 Let your players know that it’s okay to make mistakes as long as they don’t give up and don’t get down on themselves.

 3. Keep it Fun

 Did you know that 70% of athletes quit sports by age 13?
 There are many factors for this, but the biggest is that kids claimed it simply wasn’t fun anymore.
 Why is that?
 Why do teenagers prefer video games over physical activity?
-It’s not because of laziness, it’s because, with video games, there’s no one looking over your shoulder, no one shouting at them to do better, or run drills.
+It’s not because of laziness, it’s that with video games, there’s no one looking over your shoulder, no one shouting at you to do better, or run drills.
 No one’s judging.
 Teens are already going through so much pressure and change in school and with their own bodies, they don’t need more stress.
 Sports should be an escape – not another thing to worry about.

 So, how do you keep sports fun?
 Positive reinforcement is key.
 Avoid punishment during drills such as making them run sprints if they miss a hit.
-Turn exercises into a noncompetitive game, and take breaks from practice once in awhile to do fun things (go to the playground, take a nature hike, or play some pickleball.
+Turn exercises into noncompetitive games, and take breaks from practice once in awhile to do fun things (go to the playground, take a nature hike, or play some pickleball.
 Switch things up!)
 Also, keep it social.
 Pick a practice date to bring some snacks and just let everyone chill and socialize.
 Teenagers enjoy spending time with friends, and if you’re taking up all their free time with practices, they’re far more likely to skip or quit entirely.